Updated December 7, 2020

 - The risk of transmission is lower between people when outdoors.
 However, we still ask that you maintain six-feet of physical distance between attendees from outside your home while at graveside services, and that all attendees wear masks.

 - Wash and/or sanitize hands after services.
-While we are allowing family members to serve as pallbearers, we do ask pallbearers to wear gloves for their added protection.
+Pallbearers may also wish to wear gloves for their comfort and protection.

 - Shovels will be sanitized between uses.
 If you prefer to bring your own shovels, that is welcome.